tldr-pages/tldr/pages/linux/edquota.md

 # edquota

-> Edit quota for a user or group.
+> Edit quotas for a user or group.
 By default it operates on all file systems with quotas.
-> Quota information is stored permanently in the quota.user and quota.group files in the root of the file system.
+> Quota information is stored permanently in the `quota.user` and `quota.group` files in the root of the filesystem.

-- Edit quota of current user:
+- Edit quota of the current user:

-`edquota {{user}}`
+`edquota --user $(whoami)`

-- Edit quota of specific user:
+- Edit quota of a specific user:

-`sudo edquota {{user}}`
+`sudo edquota --user {{username}}`

-- Edit the group quota:
+- Edit quota for a group:

 `sudo edquota --group {{group}}`

-- Perform operations on given file system ONLY (default is to perform operations on all file systems with quota):
+- Restrict operations to a given filesystem (by default edquota operates on all filesystems with quotas):

 `sudo edquota --file-system {{filesystem}}`